babsonnexus/stream-link-manager-for-channels/README.md

 Note that JustWatch is responsible for the availability of Streaming Services and <b>Stream Link Manager for Channels</b> is just a downstream consumer.

 ### The data or links for my program are wrong
 JustWatch is the provider for all of the information.
 If there are any issues, please let them know at feedback@justwatch.com.
+It is unlikely that they will make an update in a timely manner as they are also dependent upon upstream data, so please take advantage of the manual and override capabilities built into the program.

 ### Why do some things play the correct movie/episode automatically and why do other go to a generic landing page for that movie/show?
 There are two components that relate to this.
 First is the quality of the links provided by JustWatch.
 For instance, with Disney+, JustWatch only has links to generic landing pages and does not have individual episode information like it has for Hulu.
 There is nothing that can be done aside from requesting that JustWatch updates their data.